 M-Profile.
 Within the space of M-profile CPUs, the Cortex-M4 has received much attention in the context of optimized PQC implementations [KPR+].
 However, we do not see it as particularly promising target for the use of SLOTHY, as the Cortex-M4 is a non-superscalar microarchitecture with the majority of the instructions completing in a single cycle - scheduling of instruction is therefore largely irrelevant (with some exceptions, such as loads and stores [Armc]).
 Similar remarks apply to most of the more efficiency-focused M-profile CPUs.
 The Cortex-M7 CPU, in turn, could be an interesting target for future work, as it offers a 6-stage superscalar pipeline with the support for dual-issuing, as well as two ALUs with one supporting SIMD instructions [Armd].
+Finally,

-Finally, SLOTHY could be used as a vehicle to evaluate the performance impact of candidates for Arm Custom Instruction (ACI).
+SLOTHY could be used as a vehicle to evaluate the performance impact of candidates for Arm Custom Instruction (ACI).

 A-Profile.
 Within the spectrum of A-profile CPUs, we did not cover the Cortex-X series of performance-centric, highly out-of-order microarchitectures.
-Somewhat surprisingly, we believe that those high-end processors will also be amenable to optimization through SLOTHY for Neon-heavy workloads: Taking Cortex-X1 as an example, it can be seen from [Arml] that there are 4 Neon pipelines in the backend, while the frontend also has a maximum throughput of 4 Neon-IPC.
-We are therefore in the situation, outlined in

-Section 4.10, where the theoretically optimal throughput seems achievable only with careful scheduling in consideration of the frontend's dispatch constraints.
+Somewhat surprisingly, we believe that those high-end processors should also be amenable to optimization through SLOTHY for Neon-heavy workloads: Taking Cortex-X1 as an example, it can be seen from the software optimization guide [Arml] that there are 4 Neon pipelines in the backend, while the frontend also has a maximum throughput of 4 Neon-IPC.
+We are therefore in the situation, outlined in Section 3.10, where the theoretically optimal throughput seems achievable only with careful instruction scheduling in consideration of the frontend's dispatch constraints.
+We consider this an interesting research avenue to explore.

 Finally, there are newer generations of A-profile cores in the Cortex-A5x and Cortex-A7x lines one can consider, such as the Cortex-A510 processor and the Cortex-A78, Cortex-A710 and Cortex-A715 processors.
-We believe that SLOTHY will generally prove useful for the Cortex-A5x in-order range - the Cortex-A510 CPU is particularly interesting because it shares two Neon-units between two CPUs.
-Newer generations of Cortex-A7x cores, in turn, seem likely to benefit less from SLOTHY for Neon workloads: While they have a backend throughput of 2 Neon-IPC, many of them have a frontend that can achieve a maximum of 4 Neon-IPC, and so we expect to observe less scheduling sensitivity.
-Where newer generations of A-profile cores are explored, newer vector extensions such as SVE/SVE2 should be considered as well.
+We believe that SLOTHY will generally prove useful for the Cortex-A5x in-order range - the Cortex-A510 CPU is particularly interesting because of its configuration, sharing two Neon-units between two CPUs.
+Starting from the Cortex-A78 CPU, however, the newer generations of Cortex-A7x cores seem the least likely to benefit from SLOTHY for Neon workloads: While they have a backend throughput of 2 Neon-IPC, the frontend can still achieve a maximum of 4 Neon-IPC (like the high-end), and so we expect to observe less scheduling sensitivity.
+Where newer generations of A-profile cores are explored, incorporating new vector extensions such as SVE and SVE2 into the SLOTHY (micro)architecture models should be considered as well.